ms-studio/vimeo-vortex/README.md

 When used on pages that load a large amount of videos, that makes a big difference in terms of performance / speed!

 Based on previous work on websites including [Kunstraum Kreuzlingen](https://ms-studio.net/portfolio/kunstraum-kreuzlingen/), [Information-Fiction](https://ms-studio.net/webdesign/option-information-fiction/).
+It is in use on [https://eracom.ch/](https://eracom.ch/) and [https://kinogeneva.ch/](https://kinogeneva.ch/).

 ## Usage

-Currently, there two helper functions.
+Currently, there are two helper functions.
 Both take as input the `$url` of a Vimeo movie (also: channel, album, user page).

 - `vimeovortex($url)` = will produce a player (or list of players).
 - `vimeovortex_array($url)` = will return the vimeo object as array.